EBI-Metagenomics/lite-pack/README.md

 ## Version History

-It is in alpha stage.
+This project is currently in the alpha stage.

 ## License